Neuroscience Laboratories

 - I believe that the finding reported in the publication from Cell in 2020 is my most significant achievement to date.
 This paper reported that when animals (mice) lose consciousness under general anesthesia, the properties of cortical layer 5 pyramidal cells are markedly altered.
 We also found that metabotropic receptors, which had received little attention until then, plays a key role in this property change.

-- What kind of background do your lab members have?
+- What kinds of backgrounds do your team members have in your research group?

 - We just started our laboratory at Osaka University in April 2025 and we are currently looking for new members.
 In our laboratory in the Netherlands, we work with members with backgrounds in neurobiology and psychology.